-A pawn loan is the cash loan that a consumer gets for exchange of personal property that is stored with the pawnbroker until the customer redeems the merchandise according to the terms agreed upon, or the pawn contract defaults.
+A pawn loan is the cash loan that a consumer gets to exchange personal property stored with the pawnbroker until the customer redeems the merchandise according to the terms agreed upon or the pawn contract defaults.

-As mentioned in the Article 7 Mississippi Pawnbroking Act, once a pawn loan is processed, the consumer has 30 days (from the date of pawn) with a 30 day grace period to pick the merchandise with the payment of principle and final charge.
+As mentioned in Article 7, Mississippi Pawnbroking Act, once a pawn loan is processed, the consumer has 30 days (from the date of a pawn) with a 30 day grace period to pick the merchandise with the principal's payment and final charge.
 If you cannot redeem your item, you also have the option of paying the service charge only that extends the loan to another 30 days.
-If the loan is not paid well in time including the interest, the pawn broker can legally sell the item that was put up for collateral.
+If the loan is not paid well in time, including the interest, the pawnbroker can legally sell the item that was put up for collateral.

-It is to be noted here that during the loan period, the item is not up for sale.
+It is to be noted here that the item is not up for sale during the loan period.
 (Items that are not redeemed will become bargains for the other customers).
-In addition of pawning, items can also be sold directly to the Pawn Shop.
+Also, of pawning, items can be sold directly to the Pawn Shop.

-Therefore a Pawn Shop is run by pawn brokers who lend financial loans against items that range from Gold, Silver, Diamonds, Jewelry, Musical Instruments, Electronics, Fire Arms, Power Tools, and Collectibles etc.
+Therefore, pawn Shop is run by pawnbrokers who lend financial loans against items that range from Gold, Silver, Diamonds, Jewelry, Musical Instruments, Electronics, Fire Arms, Power Tools, and Collectibles, etc.

-You can pawn anything that has a resale value like Gold, Silver and Diamond Jewelry; Watches; Electronics like TV, Music Systems, Mobile Phones, Play Stations, Cameras, Laptops etc; Vehicles; Paintings & Art Works; Firearms; Sports Equipment etc.
+You can pawn anything with a resale value like Gold, Silver, and Diamond Jewelry; Watches; Electronics like TV, Music Systems, Mobile Phones, Play Stations, Cameras, Laptops, etc. Vehicles; Paintings & Art Works; Firearms; Sports Equipment, etc.

 The loan is of 30 days with a 30-day grace period.